Value Iteration and Policy Iteration

 k=1

-\(k=1\) : since \(v_1\left(s_1\right)=0, v_1\left(s_2\right)=1, v_1\left(s_3\right)=1, v_1\left(s_4\right)=1\), we have
+\(k=1\) : since \[ v_1\left(s_1\right)=0, v_1\left(s_2\right)=1, v_1\left(s_3\right)=1, v_1\left(s_4\right)=1, \] we have

-Step 1: Policy update: \[ \pi_2\left(a_3 \mid s_1\right)=1, \pi_2\left(a_3 \mid s_2\right)=1, \pi_2\left(a_2 \mid s_3\right)=1, \pi_2\left(a_5 \mid s_4\right)=1 . \nonumber \]
+\[ \pi_2\left(a_3 \mid s_1\right)=1, \pi_2\left(a_3 \mid s_2\right)=1, \pi_2\left(a_2 \mid s_3\right)=1, \pi_2\left(a_5 \mid s_4\right)=1 . \nonumber \]

-Step 2: Value update: \[ v_2\left(s_1\right)=\gamma 1, v_2\left(s_2\right)=1+\gamma 1, v_2\left(s_3\right)=1+\gamma 1, v_2\left(s_4\right)=1+\gamma 1 . \nonumber \]
+\[ v_2\left(s_1\right)=\gamma 1, v_2\left(s_2\right)=1+\gamma 1, v_2\left(s_3\right)=1+\gamma 1, v_2\left(s_4\right)=1+\gamma 1 . \nonumber \]

 This policy is visualized in Figure (c).